 The Theatre of John's Gospel: God as Actor in the Drama of the World

 Karoline Lewis, The Alvin N. Rogness Chair of Homiletics

-Andrew Root, Olson Baalson Associate Professor of Youth and Family Ministry, Luther Seminary
+Andy Root, Carrie Olson Baalson Associate Professor of Children, Youth and Family Ministry; Director, Center for CYF Ministry

 Matthew Skinner, Associate Professor of New Testament, Luther Seminary